Welcome to Gold Class

 Our Class Representatives:

 Can I please remind you to double check with the office that your contact details are up-to-date.
-Newsletters are no longer being sent home with the children but are available on the School website.
+Newsletters are on the website and have lots of key information and dates for you.
+Please make sure you are checking these regularly.

 Please don't hesitate to contact me if you have any questions.